ismiljanic/SyntaxBase/docs/PROJECT_OVERVIEW.md

 Many e-learning and collaboration platforms face common challenges:
 - Limited **real-time interaction** between participants.
 - Tightly coupled architectures that make systems harder to extend.
-- Fragmented user experience across chat, notifications, and content delivery.
+- Fragmented user experience across chat, notifications and content delivery.
 - Lack of a unified technical foundation to support both learning content and community features.

 **SyntaxBase** approaches these challenges by: